JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 ![HOME-Logged-Out](static\images\readme\features\home-logged-out.png)

-- Members of staff who are logged in will see, instead of classes in their nav, manage classes which they can navgate to to update add or delete classes.
+- Members of staff who are logged in will see, instead of 'Classes' in their nav, 'Manage Classes' which they can navgate to to update add or delete classes.

 ![HOME-Logged-In-Staff-User](static\images\readme\features\home_loggedin_staff.png)